Oxford Bibliographies Update Program

 * = recently published

 The Oxford Bibliographies Graduate Student Article Award is an annual, invitation-only award that offers experienced doctoral candidates an opportunity to contribute to Oxford Bibliographies in Music, to draw attention to their work, and to add a peer-reviewed publication to their CVs.
 Invitation is by faculty nomination only.
-Nominations are no longer being accepted for this year’s award.
-Please check back soon for information about next year’s award.
+Nominations are now being accepted.

 Oxford Bibliographies is a partnership between the publisher and the academic community, and we invite you to participate.
 Please feel welcome to email Anna-Lise Santella, our subject editor, with comments, suggestions, or questions.